 Our goal is to assist as many SOAR students (whom the majority would be first time college students) to get into a college program.
 This work may also include students looking into trade schools.

 SOAR Summer Bridge Program

-Our SOAR Summer Bridge Program ran from July 1st-August 23rd, 2019.
-We collaborated with the Morris School District, The Morris Arts, Lakeland Bank, and the Prosecutor’s Office.
-The School District increased the number of teachers provided from two to three for math and literacy.
-The focus is on math and language arts enrichment, leadership, cultural and civic development.
+Our SOAR Summer Bridge Program collaborates with the Morris School District, The Morris Arts, Visions Credit Union, and the Prosecutor’s Office.
+We have teachers provide a focus on math and language arts enrichment, leadership, cultural and civic development.
 Field trips to amusement parks and other fun activities are also a part of the Summer Bridge Program.

 Be the difference.

 Donate today or learn more on how you can become more involved!